marina-russ/msu-note-taker/README.md

 # msu-note-taker
+Application to create and save notes.

-Note: Part of the assignment was to closely match a provided design, I did not create the design for this app.
+Note: Part of the assignment was to match a provided design, I did not create the design for this app.

 ## User Story